ironsmile/euterpe/README.md

 Requirements
 ======
-If you want to install it from source (from here) you will need:
+If you want to install it from source you will need:

 * [Go](http://golang.org/) 1.16 or later [installed and properly configured](http://golang.org/doc/install).